olwalgeorge/cse341/w01-project/readme.md

 # My W01-Project API

-This is a simple REST API for managing users, built with Node.js, Express, and MongoDB for course work in BYU CSE341 Web Services
+This is a simple REST API for managing contacts, built with Node.js, Express, and MongoDB for course work in BYU CSE341 Web Services

 ## Prerequisites